CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-jsdoc-workflow.md

 ## Decision Outcome

 1. The DevOps team chose to implement automatic documentation mainly because it's a requirement for the class.
-2. The DevOps team chose JSDocs.
+2. They chose chose JSDocs as the documentation framework for the project.
     - JSDocs seems to be mainstream used framework.
     - It was suggested by the professor in lecture.
     - JSDocs is already a framework that has been adopted by several members in our group.
 There are a few others like ESDoc and Gitbook, but the team didn't look into them much because they figured that learning something new isn't efficient.